 Is your mouth watering yet?
 Mine sure is!
 I’ll give you a few tips here before we get started.

-As always, you’ll find a printable recipe card at the end of this post with ingredients and directions.
+As always, you’ll find a printable recipe card at the end of this post with measurements and instructions.

 What You’ll Need

 - Carrots!
 Well, of course you’ll need carrots.
 Instead of shredding raw carrots, I cook the carrots and smash them.
 If you have leftover cooked carrots from dinner, these muffins would be a delicious way to use them.
 Mash the cooked carrots so you still get small pieces of carrots throughout the muffins but you’re not left with huge chunks or icky strings.
 If you prefer, use very finely grated raw carrots.

 - Currants: Also starring in these muffins are currants instead of raisins.
 Smaller in size than raisins, they give a perfect bite of sweetness without overwhelming everything with their flavor.
 However, if you prefer raisins, either regular or golden are just fine.

 - Applesauce: Unsweetened applesauce replaces some of the oil usually found in muffins.
 A snack size container is just perfect (or a half cup).
 You’ll also need just one fourth cup of Canola Oil, or any mild flavored oil.

 - Cinnamon, Nutmeg, Cardamom: A wonderful trio of warm sweet spices, along with Vanilla Extract makes these muffins memorable.

 - Flour, sugar, baking powder, salt: Normal muffin ingredients.
 If you like, replace some of the all-purpose flour with whole wheat flour.
 Any brand of granulated sugar is fine.

 - Eggs: The recipe calls for 2 eggs, plus 2 egg whites.
 If you prefer, substitute another whole egg for the egg whites.